Top 5 Health Concerns for Seniors

 • Care: Care can help provide a safe, comfortable, and supportive environment for people with dementia, such as home care, daycare, residential care, or hospice care.

-Hospice and palliative care can help seniors with dementia and their caregivers cope with the cognitive, behavioral, and emotional changes.
-Hospice and palliative care can provide:
+Hospice care helps seniors with dementia and their caregivers cope with the cognitive, behavioral, and emotional changes.
+Hospice care provides:

 • Medications, sedatives, or antipsychotics to relieve pain, agitation, or psychosis